George J. Marrett: Sock It To 'Em

 Marrett's personal aircraft while serving with the 602d was an A-1J Skyraider, serial number 142029, maintained by crew chief Joseph Toback.
 The aircraft was named Sock It To 'Em after the popular 1960s comedy television program, Rowan & Martin's Laugh-In.
 Three weeks after Marrett and Tobak returned home, Sock It To 'Em was shot down by ground fire killing the pilot, Major James East, Jr. Forty-one years later, Marrett and Tobak were reunited at the Estrella Warbird Museum where they flew in Marrett's 1945 Stinson L-5 Sentinel that is also named Sock It To 'Em.
 The A-1 Skyraider, Sock It To 'Em, was memorialized as a plastic model by the Tamiya Corporation and a die-cast metal model by Hobby Master Limited.

 Later years

 Marrett retired from Hughes Aircraft in 1989 and lives in Atascadero, California.
 He is one of the founders of the Estrella Warbird Museum at the Paso Robles airport, where he enjoys flying his privately owned plane, a 1945 Stinson L-5E Sentinel.
 He was the chief pilot for D. P. Industries from 2000 to 2013 flying their Beechcraft King Air C-90.
-Marrett has been on the Board of Trustees of the National Test Pilot School in Mojave, California since 1983.
+Marrett was on the Board of Trustees of the National Test Pilot School in Mojave, California from 1983 to 2023.

-Marrett has been married to his Nebraskan wife, Jan, for 62 years.
-They have a son Randall who is a retired Professor of Geology at the University of Texas at Austin and another son Scott who volunteers with the National Park Service in Idaho.
+Marrett has been married to his Nebraskan wife, Jan, for 67 years.
+They have a son Randall who is a retired Professor of Geology at the University of Texas at Austin and another son Scott who volunteered with the National Park Service in Idaho.
 They have four grandchildren Tyler Marrett, Zachary Marrett, Cali Marrett, and Casey Marrett.